-A diverse array of around 366 non-migratory and endangered avifauna have been sighted.
+A diverse array of around 366 non-migratory and endangered avifauna has been sighted.
 It is home to over 300 flora and 50 aquatic species.
 The best time to visit is from October through February.
 You will be able to see varied birds, aquatic life, reptiles, raptors, and endangered species like Siberian Crane.
 Keoladeo National Park timings are from 6:30 am to 5 pm in winters and 6 am to 6 pm in summers.
 In 1985, Keoladeo National Park was recognized as one of the UNESCO World Heritage Sites in India.

 The annals of time are enthralling in Bharatpur also known as the eastern gate of Rajasthan.
 Formerly ruled by the Indo-Scythian tribal community who entered India in 100 AD.
-Gohad city developed as Jat state which was later ruled by Marathas.
+Gohad city developed as a Jat state which was later ruled by Marathas.
 Maharaja Suraj Mal built the city of Bharatpur considered to be well-fortified under his rule.
 It got his name from Lord Rama’s brother, Lord Bharat.
-In 1805 AD a treaty was signed between Gohads and British to restore Marathas.
+In 1805 AD a treaty was signed between Gohads and the British to restore Marathas.

 Bharatpur Bird Sanctuary is famous for birdwatching.
-Nonetheless, you can also visit monuments and temples of Bharatpur.
+Nonetheless, you can also visit the monuments and temples of Bharatpur.

 October to January being the best time to visit the city brings a lot of exploration opportunities for the tourists.